mathscapes/website/about.md

 ## Commission
 Mathscapes is available to undertake commissioned projects related to following categories.

-### Complexity Analysis
-Provides theoretical estimates of the resources needed by any algorithm which solves a given computational problem.
+- **Complexity Analysis** provides theoretical estimates of the resources needed by any algorithm which solves a given computational problem.

-### Algorithm Design
-Determines a set of instructions in a well-defined formal language to solve computational problems.
+- **Algorithm Design** determines a set of instructions in a well-defined formal language to solve computational problems.

-### Mathematical Research
-Examines the underlying abstract contexts to obtain pure mathematical results which can be utilized to develop applied mathematics.
+- **Mathematical Research** examines the underlying abstract contexts to obtain pure mathematical results which can be utilized to develop applied mathematics.

-### Mathematical Modelling
-Provides a description of a system using mathematical concepts and language.
+- **Mathematical Modelling** provides a description of a system using mathematical concepts and language.

-### Mathematical Visualization
-Depicts graphical representation of a complex algorithm or mathematical model.
+- **Mathematical Visualization** depicts graphical representation of a complex algorithm or mathematical model.

-### Research Mentorship
-Provides one-on-one mentorship to who seek guidance for a research project that involves mathematics, computer science or human-computer interaction.
+- **Research Mentorship** provides one-on-one mentorship to who seek guidance for a research project that involves mathematics, computer science or human-computer interaction.

-### Training and Workshop
-Facilitates learning/hackathons for large groups typically in full day formats.
+- **Training and Workshop** facilitates learning/hackathons for large groups typically in full day formats.

 Have a project for us?
 Get in touch — we'd be happy to hear from you.
 Contact us.